Digit-Partitioning Primes and the Alignment Formula

 The last seat

-The digit function sorts remainders into bins
+The digit function sorts remainders into seats

 Collisions explode